 - sexual orientation

-Police Scotland's Positive Action Team are based at Jackton and provide support to people across Scotland from under represented groups who are considering a career in policing.
-The team work in particular with people from ethnic minority communities and are keen to hear from anyone interested in becoming a police officer.
+Our Positive Action Team are based at Jackton and provide support to people across Scotland from under-represented groups who are considering a career in policing.

 To speak to the team contact email@example.com or call us on 01355 566683.